-Giant Danio (Devario aequipinnatus) Species Profile & Care Guide
+Giant Danio (Devario aequipinnatus)

 The Giant Danio is an active and peaceful fish.
-It is the biggest of the danios and therefore requires a large aquarium with plenty of swimming room.
+It is the biggest of the Danios and therefore requires a large aquarium with plenty of swimming room.
 A tight-fitting lid should always be placed on the aquarium housing these fish, as they like to jump.

 Giant Danios fair better when kept in a group containing five or more fish.
 The Giant Danio is an excellent addition to a large community tank, especially if you're already raising big fish.

 The Giant Danio is a gorgeous torpedo-shaped fish with a beautiful iridescent blue colouration that reflects a pale blue-green background as the fish swiftly changes direction.
 It displays gold splotches and stripes running lengthwise from the gills to the tail.
 The fins are grey and clear and rounded in shape, while the tail fin is forked.